 If you are unhappy with the results of your rhinoplasty or nose job procedure, you may have considered having a revision rhinoplasty to address your concerns.
-Before you make the decision to have corrective surgery, it is important to be aware of the potential risks and complications associated with a revision rhinoplasty procedure.
+Before making the decision to undergo corrective surgery, it is essential to be aware of the potential risks and complications associated with a revision rhinoplasty procedure.

-It is widely accepted that revision rhinoplasty is a highly complex reconstructive procedure and is known to be more challenging to perform than an eyelid lift or facelift.
+It is widely accepted that revision rhinoplasty is a highly complex reconstructive procedure, known to be more challenging to perform than an eyelid lift or facelift.
 The risk of complications, including dissatisfaction, is higher with this procedure.
-This is why selecting a highly experienced rhinoplasty surgeon is important to carry out your procedure.
+This is why selecting a highly experienced rhinoplasty surgeon is crucial to ensure the success of your procedure.

 There are several factors which your surgeon needs to take into account when planning a potential revision rhinoplasty procedure, including:

-- The amount of scar tissue present—A previous rhinoplasty inevitably results in extensive scar tissue that can alter the nose’s anatomy.
-As part of revision rhinoplasty, skilled dissection is required to gently separate the tissues.
+A previous rhinoplasty can result in extensive scar tissue that alters the nose’s anatomy.
+As part of revision rhinoplasty, skilled dissection is required to separate the tissues gently.
 Only a surgeon experienced in revision procedures can safely and confidently differentiate between scar tissue and the underlying cartilage.

-- How much cartilage is available – Many Rhinoplasty revision procedures will require sufficient amounts of cartilage to rebuild the nose.
-In some cases, a surgeon may not have sufficient septal cartilage available.
+Many Rhinoplasty revision procedures will require sufficient amounts of cartilage to rebuild the nose.
+In some cases, a surgeon may not have enough septal cartilage available.
 In these cases, Cartlidge graphs will be required from other areas of the body, including the ears or ribs.
 Alternatively, your surgeon may choose to use a synthetic cartilage substitute to avoid the risks and complications of harvesting rib cartilage.

-- The condition of the skin – Previous surgery can affect the skin, especially those with thinner skin.
+Previous surgery can affect the skin, especially in those with thinner skin.

 What are the potential risks and complications of revision rhinoplasty?